Nicelab/wp-alkimia/readme.txt

 WordPress theme based on the InK CSS framework by sapo.pt.
 This is a white clear and simple theme with widgets support on the right sidebar.

-official support on Github : https://github.com/nicelab/wp-alkimia
+Official support on Github : https://github.com/nicelab/wp-alkimia

 == Licenses ==